Barzakh: Etymology

-The Arabic word Barzakh is derived from the Middle Persian Barzag, "barrier, partition", which in turn can be traced back to the Parthian combination burz+ax(v) ("high existence"), similar to the Persian word for hell, dūzakh < dūž+ax(v) ("evil existence").
+The word comes from the Arabic root b-r-z "a thing jutted out, a protruding object, a barrier."
+Some argued that the word is borrowed from an Iranian language, either Parthian or Middle Persian.

 Quran and hadith

 Mentioned only three times in the Quran, and just once specifically as the barrier between the corporeal and ethereal, Barzakh is portrayed as a place in which, after death, the spirit is separated from the body – freed to contemplate the wrongdoing of its former life.
 Despite the gain of recognizance, it cannot utilize action.
 The other two occurrences refer to Barzakh as an impenetrable barrier between fresh and salt water.
 While fresh and salt water may intermingle, an ocean remains distinct from a river.

-In hadith, Ibn al-Qayyim cites that, albeit not mentioned in the Quran, souls in Al-Barzakh would be grouped with others matching in purity or impurity.
+In the hadith tradition, Ibn al-Qayyim writes that souls in al-Barzakh are grouped with others matching in purity or impurity.

-Significance of body and soul separation
+Separation of body and soul

 In Islam, the soul and the body are independent of each other.
 This is significant in Barzakh, because only a person's soul goes to Barzakh and not their physical body.
 Since one's soul is divorced from their body in Barzakh, the belief is that no progress or improvements to one's past life can be made.
 If a person experienced a life of sin and worldly pleasures, one cannot try to perform good deeds in order to reach Jannah.
 Whatever one does in his or her lifetime is final and cannot be changed or altered in Barzakh.
 However, there is belief that the fire which represents the own bad deeds can already be seen in Barzakh, and that the spiritual pain caused by this can lead to purification of the soul.